After Virginia Beach Shooting, Gov. Ralph Northam Calls Session On Gun Violence

 In response to Northam's announcement, Republican Virginia House Speaker Kirk Cox tweeted that the governor "can call a special session, but he cannot specify what the General Assembly chooses to consider.
 We intend to use that time to take productive steps to address gun violence by holding criminals accountable with tougher sentences — including mandatory minimums."

-Senate Democratic leader Dick Saslaw said in a statement, "Twelve years ago, Virginia experienced (at the time) the deadliest shooting in American history, in Blacksburg at Virginia Tech.
+State Senate Democratic leader Dick Saslaw said in a statement, "Twelve years ago, Virginia experienced (at the time) the deadliest shooting in American history, in Blacksburg at Virginia Tech.
 In the years since 2007, I've watched as our Commonwealth has done little to nothing to address the systemic problem guns have in our society."

 The victims of the shooting Friday afternoon included 11 city employees and a contractor.